GSM: Enhancements

-Work began in 1991 to expand the GSM standard to the 1800 MHz frequency band and the first 1800 MHz network became operational in the UK by 1993, called and DCS 1800.
+Work began in 1991 to expand the GSM standard to the 1800 MHz frequency band and the first 1800 MHz network became operational in the UK by 1993, called the DCS 1800.
 Also that year, Telstra became the first network operator to deploy a GSM network outside Europe and the first practical hand-held GSM mobile phone became available.

 In 1995 fax, data and SMS messaging services were launched commercially, the first 1900 MHz GSM network became operational in the United States and GSM subscribers worldwide exceeded 10 million.
 In the same year, the GSM Association formed.
 Pre-paid GSM SIM cards were launched in 1996 and worldwide GSM subscribers passed 100 million in 1998.

 In 2000 the first commercial General Packet Radio Service (GPRS) services were launched and the first GPRS-compatible handsets became available for sale.
 In 2001, the first UMTS (W-CDMA) network was launched, a 3G technology that is not part of GSM.
 Worldwide GSM subscribers exceeded 500 million.
 In 2002, the first Multimedia Messaging Service (MMS) was introduced and the first GSM network in the 800 MHz frequency band became operational.
 Enhanced Data rates for GSM Evolution (EDGE) services first became operational in a network in 2003, and the number of worldwide GSM subscribers exceeded 1 billion in 2004.

 By 2005 GSM networks accounted for more than 75% of the worldwide cellular network market, serving 1.5 billion subscribers.
 In 2005, the first HSDPA-capable network also became operational.
 The first HSUPA network launched in 2007.
 (High Speed Packet Access (HSPA) and its uplink and downlink versions are 3G technologies, not part of GSM.)
 Worldwide GSM subscribers exceeded three billion in 2008.